 - i.
 The CIL Viability Study includes the adopted BLVs for non-residential uses within Table 5.6 on p.52.
 However, the document contains no supporting justification or evidence to underwrite the proposed BLVs, which CBRE considers a significant omission. - ii.
-The CIL Viability Study proposes a BLV of £1.5m/ha (£607,000/acre) as the BLV to apply to PBSA typologies. - iii.
-In order to find justification for this BLV, CBRE has had regard to the earlier EX/CYC//107/2 Appendix 1 Technical Note.
-An explanation is provided in paras 20-23. - iv.
+The CIL Viability Study proposes a BLV of £1.5m/ha (£607,000/acre) as the BLV to apply to PBSA typologies.
+In order to find justification for this BLV, CBRE has had regard to the earlier Technical Note titled CYC Local Plan Viability Technical Note on Changes to Student Accommodation Policy H7 ('Policy H7 Technical Note'), which was produced by PPE and which is dated August 2022.
+An explanation is provided in paras 20-23. - iii.
 This is predicated on a logic whereby it is proposed that abandoned or unviable locations and/or dilapidated industrial units will be the typical brownfield sites that will be brought forward for alternative uses, such as PBSA schemes.
-The transactions drawn upon in Table 4 of the EX/CYC//107/2 Appendix 1 Technical Note, which are cited as comparables, are not relevant to York and it is not stated whether any of the transacted sites were ultimately brought forward for PBSA development. - v.
+The transactions drawn upon in Table 4 of the Policy H7 Technical Note, which are cited as comparables, are not relevant to York and it is not stated whether any of the transacted sites were ultimately brought forward for PBSA development. - iv.
 CBRE is not aware of any abandoned, unviable or dilapidated industrial premises that could be redeveloped for PBSA use.
-There is presently a limited supply of sites suitable for redevelopment for PBSA uses across the city, which necessitates PBSA development competing with other forms of prospective development including hotels, traditional residential, elderly persons accommodation or offices. - vi.
+There is presently a limited supply of sites suitable for redevelopment for PBSA uses across the city, which necessitates PBSA development competing with other forms of prospective development including hotels, traditional residential, elderly persons accommodation or offices. - v.
 CBRE is therefore unclear on the logic behind Table 5.6 in the CIL Viability Study, on p.52.
 This is replicated below.
 It sets a substantially lower BLV for PBSA development in comparison to competing uses such as Hotel and Care Home uses (both £2m/ha), supermarket use (£2m/ha) and retail warehouse use (£2m/ha).